core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Risk of Amplification ## {#ssec-amplification}

 {{Section 11.3 of RFC7252}} highlights that CoAP group requests may be used for accidentally or deliberately performing Denial of Service attacks, especially in the form of a high-volume amplification attack, by using all the servers in the CoAP group as attack vectors.
-Since potentially all the servers in the CoAP group may reply, the achieved amplification factor can be considerably high, as multiple responses are sent and all are likely larger than the group request.
+Since potentially all the servers in the CoAP group may respond, the achieved amplification factor can be high, as multiple responses are sent and all are likely larger than the group request.

 {{Section 3 of I-D.mattsson-core-coap-attacks}} further discusses this attack, and notes how the amplification factor would become even higher when group communication is combined with resource observation {{RFC7641}}.
 That is, a single group request may result in multiple notification responses from each of the responding servers, throughout the observation lifetime.